astronomer/docs/learn/airflow-redshift.md

 In this example, based on the parameters set in the DAG, the delimiter for the blob has been specified as a comma and the format of the blob has been specified as a CSV.
 Any existing files are overwritten, data is not written in parallel across multiple files, and a header line containing column names is included at the top of the file.

-## Pause and resume a Redshift cluster from Airflow
+## Pause and resume a Redshift cluster from Apache Airflow®

 Amazon Redshift supports the ability to pause and resume a cluster, allowing customers to suspend on-demand billing when the cluster isn't being used.
 For more information, see [Amazon Redshift launches pause and resume](https://aws.amazon.com/about-aws/whats-new/2020/03/amazon-redshift-launches-pause-resume/#:~:text=Amazon%20Redshift%20now%20supports%20the,suspended%20when%20not%20in%20use.).